 Melt the butter in a saucepan over medium heat.
 Continue to cook butter, stirring with a rubber spatula until it turns deep golden brown and smells nutty.
 Pull butter from burner and set aside to cool in a mixing bowl.

-In a bowl, whisk together four and baking soda.
+In another bowl, whisk together flour, baking powder and salt.

 Smooth batter into the prepared pan and sprinkle with the flake finishing salt.

 Bake for 24-27 minutes.
 Edges of blondies with be well browned.

 Remove to a cutting board and allow to cook for 10-20 minutes before cutting.

 When cooled, cut blondies into 16-32 rectangles (depending on your marshmallows).

 Top each with half of a marshmallow, cut side down to adhere to the surface of the cookie.